erickahmed/arc-core/README.md

 ## Third-Party Dependencies

-This software uses **Open CASCADE Technology** (OCCT), which is licensed under the GNU LGPL version 2.1 with the following exception:
+This software makes use of facilities provided by **Open CASCADE Technology** (OCCT), which is licensed under the GNU LGPL version 2.1 with the following exception:

 ### Open CASCADE Exception (version 1.0)
 > The object code (i.e. not a source) form of a "work that uses the Library"